gabefair/NationalParksVisualization/README.md

 We would like to thank [Ryan Wesslen](https://wesslen.github.io) and his amazingly comprehensive [DSBA 5122 course at UNCC](https://dsba5122.com) for all the concepts and ideologies we have learnt and imbued into this project.

 We would like to thank the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) and [R4DS](https://r4ds.had.co.nz) community for making varied and interesting datasets available for researchers to practice and work on, and grow together as a community.

-######### Improvements
-1) Add total hours charts

->Visits — defined as “a person in a park on a day” — are just one way to measure park usage.
-Total hours spent tell a different story.
-“Visitor hours are equally important when looking at impacts on facilities, roads, staffing, etc.,” Ziesler said.
-Total hours include overnight stays and better reflect intensity of use.
-By this metric, Grand Canyon and Yellowstone national parks had the highest recreational hours in 2015.
-Overall, total recreational hours are up 37 percent since 1979, while nonrecreational hours are about flat.